Are Microgrids the Answer to CRE’s Power Struggle?

 “We’ve been able to see a lot more of these types of projects pencil in a way that’s very attractive for commercial operations,” she shared.

-Demand Drivers
+Demand drivers

 JLL notes 50 percent of U.S. microgrids began operation in the last five years.
-In Resilient Solutions: The Case for Microgrids, JLL cited 651 operational microgrids by 2022, nearly double 329 in 2017.
+In Resilient Solutions: The Case for Microgrids, JLL cited 651 operational microgrids by 2022, nearly double the 329 recorded in 2017.

 Roberto Rodriguez Labastida, associate director, Guidehouse Insights, expects microgrids to grow about 17 percent per year for North America between 2024 and 2032.

-Much of that growth is in states like California and Texas where increasingly extreme weather is causing power outages and economic damage.
+Much of that growth is in states like California and Texas, where increasingly extreme weather is causing power outages and economic damage.
 In 2023, there were 28 billion-dollar events with losses estimated at $92.9 billion, up 56 percent increase from 2022, according to Deloitte.

 Power outages have increased 64 percent over the past 10 years from the previous decade, primarily due to extreme weather events and natural disasters, according to JLL.
 The U.S. already experiences more power outages than any other developed country.
 Microgrids can help mitigate the risks associated with long-duration outages.